huggingface/blog/winning-aimo-progress-prize.md

 ## Numina’s future - looking for contributors and partners!

 Following the initial success of Numina at winning the AIMO 2024 progress prize, we now aim to pursue our mission of fostering the development of artificial and human intelligence in the field of mathematics.
-You can visit our website to know more about our projects and please always feel free to drop us a note at [**contact@projectnumina.ai](mailto:contact@projectnumina.ai).**
+You can visit our website to know more about our projects and please always feel free to drop us a note at [**contact@projectnumina.ai**](mailto:contact@projectnumina.ai).

 Numina, like mathematics, is meant to be open for talents and supporters from all around the world willing to bring mathematics further with AI!